tanjiralmamun/tanjiralmamun/README.md

 # 💫 About Me:
 This is Tanjir Al Mamun, Web & WordPress Enthusiast, Traveller, Tech Blogger, and Photographer.
-Professionally working as a Support Coordinator at weDevs for the Dokan Support team, but passionately, he enjoys writing code in PHP, WordPress, and JavaScript.
+Professionally working as a **Head of Support** at weDevs for the Support team, but passionately, I enjoy writing code in PHP, WordPress, and JavaScript.

 [![](https://visitcount.itsvg.in/api?id=tanjiralmamun&icon=0&color=1)](https://visitcount.itsvg.in)